597

 • Isa Bimi

-Public International Law, European Union Law, International Organizations.
+He teaches Public International Law; European Union Law; International Organizations.

 • Gabriela Brochner

-Master in Economics from Florida International University, Miami, USA; PhD studies in Economics at Florida International University, Miami, USA.
-Master's Degree in Public Sector Economics from the Pontificia Universidad Católica do Rio de Janeiro, Brazil.
-Extensive teaching experience in Economics and Business courses at universities in Peru, Brazil, USA, United Kingdom and Spain.
-Areas of specialization: International Trade, Global Economy and Environmental Economics.
+Master in Economics from Florida International University, Miami, USA; Doctorate studies in Economics at Florida International University, Miami, USA.
+Master in Public Sector Economics from Pontificia Universidade Católica do Rio de Janeiro, Brazil.
+Extensive teaching experience in Economics and Business at universities in Peru, Brazil, USA, UK and Spain.
+Areas of specialization: International Trade, World Economy and Environmental Economics.
 In the professional field: consultancies to the private sector in market research.
-Senior Consultant at the Ministry of Economy and Finance of Peru in the Investment sector.
+Senior Consultant in the Ministry of Economy and Finance of Peru in the Investment sector.
+She teaches the subject of Environmental Risks and Climate Change.

 • Víctor de Gregorio Alcaide